Admitted? Confirm Enrollment

 - Language Placement -Freshman and Transfer Students

-- Beginning College Survey of Student Engagement (BCSSE) - Freshman Only; Will recieve electronic link beginning in May
+- Beginning College Survey of Student Engagement (BCSSE) - Freshman Only; Will receive electronic link beginning in May